Help Us Spread the Word! Free Birth Control for All!!

 Did you know that the Reproductive Health Care Program (SB 9) went into effect on July 1st, 2022?

 - Provide FDA-approved birth control to individuals that earn low wages and would otherwise qualify for Health First Colorado (Medicaid) if not for their immigration status.

-- Require that all Health First Colorado enrollees who want a year supply of birth control are able to receive it.
+- Require that all Health First Colorado enrollees who want a 12-month supply of birth control are able to receive it.

 And there’s no more going back to the doctor’s office and the pharmacy every 1-3 months just to refill your birth control!

 Why did we bring the Reproductive Health Care Program (SB 9) to the legislature in 2021?